ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 with a function that takes an octet stream, as provided by the underlying Protocol Stack, reads and returns a single Message of an appropriate type for the application and platform, and leaves the octet stream at the start of the next Message to deframe.
-It consists of a Deframer object with a single Action, Deframe.
+It consists of a Deframer Object with a single Action, Deframe.
 Since the Deframer depends on the protocol used at the application layer, it is bound to the Preconnection during the pre-establishment phase: